Updated on 17 August 2023

 FOUR YEARS OF THE WORLD FORUM

-The Normandy for Peace World Forum will take place for the third time amid the magnificent setting of the Ladies’ Abbey in Caen.
-For three days (1-2 October), around 30 debates and three conferences will bring together over 250 attendees from all around the world, focusing on the theme ‘Avoiding war: Responding to new threats.’
+The Normandy for Peace World Forum will take place for the fourth time amid the magnificent setting of the Ladies’ Abbey in Caen.
+For two days, around 30 debates and three conferences will bring together over 250 attendees from all around the world, focusing on the theme ‘Avoiding war: Responding to new threats.’
 Heads of State, Nobel Peace Prize winners, diplomats, geopolitical experts, journalists and other organisations will gather to share their experience and reflect upon how we might build lasting peace for future generations.
 Associations and non-governmental organisations (NGOs) will host a ‘Village for Peace’ to discuss international initiatives and what is being done.
 In addition, the European ‘Walk the Global Walk’ programme will bring together over 800 youngsters from across Normandy to share their thoughts on how best to fight global warming and tackle the climate emergency.

 THE FREEDOM PRIZE